About New World Montessori School

 - How old do children need to be to begin Montessori?

-Children need to be at least 2 ½ and less than 4 years old to begin attending New World.
+Children may attend New World as early as 18-months in the Toddler program.
+For a full Montessori education they need to be at least 2 ½ years old to begin attending New World's Primary classes.
 A child may begin school at any time during the school year, subject to openings in the classroom.
 In all circumstances, children need to be emotionally willing to spend time away from parents and home.

 - Do young children need to be toilet-trained?